Maryland Department of Veterans Affairs

 - Hiring our Heroes (HOH) Employer Roadmap: A program of the U.S. Chamber of Commerce Foundation, the Hiring our Heroes Employer Roadmap is your guide to hiring veterans and military spouses

-- U.S. VA Veterans Employment Toolkit: This USVA Employment Toolkit helps employers learn about Veterans and the military, such as what Veterans bring to the workplace and what the military structure and culture is like
+- U.S. VA Veterans Employment Toolkit: This VA Employment Toolkit helps employers learn about Veterans and the military, such as what Veterans bring to the workplace and what the military structure and culture is like

 - U.S. VA Homeless Veterans Program: Employment Toolkit: This toolkit provides resources for employers who are interested in providing opportunities to veterans who are exiting homelessness